 1. DEFINITIONS

-The Client is the person who has ade arrangements with Waterwynch Partnership (WP) as the principal contact or party leader and is the first-named person on the Booking Form.
+The Client is the person who has made arrangements with Waterwynch Partnership (WP) as the principal contact or party leader and is the first-named person on the Booking Form.

 The partners of Waterwynch Partnership (WP) are Ian Richard Hobson and Charles Angus Wood.
 The address at which documents relating to the business may be effectively served is: 1a Allerton Park, Leeds, LS7 4ND.